Marina Bay Sands: Investment

 Las Vegas Sands initially committed to invest S$3.85 billion in the project, not including the fixed S$1.2 billion cost of the 6000000 sqft site itself.
 With the escalating costs of materials, such as sand and steel, and labour shortages owing to other major infrastructure and property development in the country, Sheldon Adelson placed the total cost of the development at S$8.0 billion as of July 2009.

 Las Vegas Sands declared the undertaking as "one of the world's most challenging construction projects and certainly the most expensive stand-alone integrated resort property ever built".
 It expected the casino to generate at least $1 billion in annual profit.
 Two months after the initial phased opening, the casino was attracting around 25,000 visitors daily, about a third being Singaporeans and permanent residents who paid a $150 daily entry levy or $3,000 for annual unlimited access.
 Half a million gamblers passed through the casino in June 2010.
 In the third quarter of 2012, the revenues of the Marina Bay Sands fell almost 28 per cent from a year earlier.

 For the economy, Marina Bay Sands was projected to stimulate an addition of $2.7 billion or 0.8% to Singapore's Gross Domestic Product by 2015, employing 10,000 people directly and 20,000 jobs being created in other industries.

 On 3 April 2019, Sands announced a $3.3 billion expansion of its Marina Bay Sands property in Singapore.
 The expansion will include the construction of a fourth hotel tower containing 1,000 luxury suites and a 15,000-seat arena.

+In October 2024, Sands announced it would increase its investment to US$8 billion on its expansion, described as an entirely new development dubbed "Marina Bay Sands IR2".
+The development is slated to boast 570 luxury suites, 110,000 square feet of MICE space, its own SkyPark and high-end F&B, in addition to the 15,000-seat arena previously announced.

 As the development of Marina Bay Sands was perceived as critical in Singapore's urbanization efforts, a fixed price was set for the land.
 This was a departure from the government auctioning off the land to the highest bidder.
 Bidders were instead assessed holistically on factors such as the design of the Marina Bay Sands and the amenities it would offer.